Nonye2K3/chia/Quick-Start-Guide.md

 chia plots create -k 29 -n 2
 chia plots check -n 100
 ```
-Note that in the dev build the commands are `chia-create-plots` and `chia-check-plots`.
+Note that in the dev build the commands are `chia plots create` and `chia plots check`.

-## Run a timelord
+# Run a timelord

 *Note*
 If you want to run a timelord on Linux, see [LINUX_TIMELORD.md](https://github.com/Chia-Network/chia-blockchain/blob/master/LINUX_TIMELORD.md).
 Information on blue boxes coming soon.